MakoWish/clickfix_detection_validator/README.md

 ### MSHTA Levaging cURL

 This method leverages a pasted command that downloads and executes a **Windows HTML Application** or **HTA**.
 The **HTA** then leverages `cURL` to download and extract a "PDF" file that is actually a TAR archive containing the payload.
 After extraction, the payload is then executed.
+The real-world infection contained a ransomware payload.
+This simulation simply writes a log file to test whether the "Ingress Tool Transfer via cURL" behavior can be detected.

 #### Execution